tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **September 19th**
+Morning: Found the issue with the overlaps from yesterday: `nearest_neighbour()` only returns the first nearest neighbour!
+So have a map of actual non-overlapping tiles now!
+Just need to do something about all the untiled points in-between.
+Thinking about it I reckon it's good enough just to step-by-step increase all the nearby tiles until the point is covered.
+It's the most efficient, but it's good enough I think.
+As long as it doesn't slow down the packing search.

+* Creado recommended this video: https://youtu.be/synJZAtH58E?si=NcGTWj4qxX0URWdX
+* Marco recommends this book series: Expeditionary Force

+Evening: Got underalapping working nice.
+Just need to do the nested tiles bit and do the extension of corners to half sub-grid width.
+Also awesome geek-out with Professor Logout.
+Learnt that forward-only-migrations are our Lord and Saviour.
+It really is possible to migrate any database schema or external service without downtime.

 📅 **September 18th**
 Afternoon: It looks like I have a basic method for packing tiles over the world, I haven't done anything to help find optimal tiles, but at least I think it should be able to find _a_ solution.
 Today I'd like to make a little web app to visualise its output.